izzeddin62/alu-higher_level_programming/python-network_1/README.md

 a Python script that takes in a URL and an email address, sends a POST request to the passed URL with the email as a parameter, and finally displays the body of the response.
 ### 7-error_code.py
 a Python script that takes in a URL, sends a request to the URL and displays the body of the response.
+### 8-json_api.py
+a Python script that takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter.